KennyProgrammer/Force/README.md

 ### Install

 To quickly install and configure this engine on Windows go to [**Releases**](https://github.com/KennyProgrammer/Force/releases) page and download latest release.
-Force Editor now currenly in beta state, but already support a bunch of features since last year.
+Force Editor now currenly in beta state, but already stable and support a bunch of features.
 If some binary is missing that popup the error message let me know.

 ### Documentation
 You can read new documentation how install and work with engine, how write scripts and make games [here](https://danil-dukhovenko.gitbook.io/force/).